MCV-Software/TWBlue/doc/manual.md

 * Control + Windows + Shift + G: Display the tweet's geolocation in a dialogue.
 * Control + Windows + T: Create a trending topics' buffer.
 * Control + Windows + {: Find a string in the current buffer.
+* Alt + Windows + O: Extracts text from the picture and display the result in a dialog.

 ## Configuration